nestornotabilis/WGP-Toolkit/README.md

 # WGP-Toolkit
-Java toolkit based around the Picard API library.
+A collection of Java tools based around the Picard API library.

+To compile and package as collection of jar files, run:
+$ ant deploy